Honest Abe was born 210 years ago today, so we’ve gathered some menu options for a Lincoln-approved birthday buffet. Enjoy.

-According to the sixteenth President’s last bodyguard, Colonel William H. Crook, “Mr. and Mrs. Lincoln breakfasted at nine.
+According to the 16th president’s last bodyguard, Colonel William H. Crook, “Mr. and Mrs. Lincoln breakfasted at nine.
 Mr. Lincoln was a hearty eater.
 He never lost his taste for the things a growing farmer’s boy would like.
 He was particularly fond of bacon.”
-One wonders what he’d have thought of “Epic Mealtime”…

-“Mrs. Lincoln always had a sufficiency of this fruit chosen carefully and readily at hand,” Crook writes in Memories of the White House (1911).
+“Mrs. Lincoln always had a sufficiency of this fruit chosen carefully and ready at hand,” Crook writes in Memories of the White House (1911).
 The health-conscious statesman considered these a dietary staple.
-“Apples,” he said, “agree with me… a large per cent of professional men abuse their stomachs by imprudence in drinking and eating, and in that way health is injured and life is shortened.”
+“Apples,” he said, “agree with me … a large per cent of professional men abuse their stomachs by imprudence in drinking and eating, and in that way health is injured and life is shortened.”

 Along with his remarks at Gettysburg, Lincoln’s second inaugural address has become one of the man’s most iconic speeches.
 Yet, the after-party was a bit of a disaster.
 At his White House’s celebratory ball, Lincoln threw a banquet complete with one of his favorite foods, oysters, in both stew and pickled form.
 Unfortunately, the guests soon learned that there wasn’t quite enough grub to go around.
 Like frenzied, well-dressed locusts, hungry visitors started swarming the buffet line, spilling countless entrees en route.
 As the Washington Evening Star reported, “The floor of the supper room was soon sticky, pasty and oily with wasted confections, mashed cake and debris of foul [sic] and meat.”
 Yum!